 HISTORY OF GRANT A WISH, INC

-Grant A Wish, Inc is a not for profit, tax exempt, 501 (c) (3) organization that grants wishes to needy, disabled and abused children, since 1981.
+Grant A Wish, Inc is a not for profit, tax-exempt, 501 (c) (3) organization that grants wishes to needy, disabled and abused children, since 1981.
 Grant A Wish was founded by Ms. Anne Blair to help make a difference in a child’s life that faced challenges at that time.
 Ms. Blair was involved with an organization that conducted lectures on the negative impact of the images of minorities in film and on television.
 She helped champion the fight against getting rid of stereotypical images, related to its effects on the minority segments of the population.
 In the course of her visits to conduct these lectures, she would notice that many of the children attending appear to be needing shoes, clothing, and other things she noticed.
 She would speak with the teachers, social workers and discovered that many of the children needed basic items like a coat, or a pair of shoes, clothing and many other things she found out that they needed to help them in school.
 In her basement at home, she started the Grant A Wish Organization to provide basic wishes to children that needed a pair of new gym shoes, a new coat, winter boots, general clothing items, school supplies, Christmas toys, eyeglasses to help them see better, and a host of so many other things that she would do on an individual bases to help make their life better.
 Ms. Anne Blair passed away in May of 2010 and we continue her mission to help those less fortunate.

-As of 2016, Grant A Wish is still making a difference.
-Collectively with our programs, we have granted over 130,000 wishes.
-We are working to continue to improve our programs and we need your help.
+As of 2018, Grant A Wish is still making a difference.
+Collectively with our programs, we have granted over 135,000 wishes.
+We are working to continue to improve our programs and we need your help. ms. Anne

 Go to our homepage, click the donation button and make a contribution to our Grant A Wish programs today.